 2. Run maintenance scripts

 You can prevent lots of problems with your Mac, including some with drag and drop, by running regular maintenance routines.
-The easiest way to do that is to use a handy tool like CleanMyMac X — its Maintenance module can run maintenance scripts, free up RAM, reindex Spotlight, and more.
+The easiest way to do that is to use a handy tool like CleanMyMac — its Performance module can run maintenance activities, speed up Mail, reindex Spotlight, and more.
 If you run these routines regularly, it should keep your Mac running smoothly.
 You can download the app for free here.
 Then, follow these steps:

 3. Check your mouse battery